lauralwd/metagenomicspractical/README.md

 `conda avtivate metagenomics_practical`

+Make sure you learn about how conda works, it is definitely worth your time.
 You may open the interactive jupyter notebook pages by typing:

 `jupyter-notebook jupyter-notebook m1-jupyter_and_bash_basics.ipynb`